Islam in Madagascar: Demographics

+Followers constitute approximately 2 to 7 percent of the population as of 2021.
+In 2011, scholar Sigvard von Sicard estimated that between 5 and 7 percent of the population was Muslim while indicating that the number might be higher due to the social fluidity of the area.
+The majority of the Muslims of Madagascar live in the northwestern regions of the country.
+A few also reside in the southeastern coast of Madagascar.
+Most Muslims in Madagascar are native Malagasy peoples.
+Other Muslim groups in the country include South Asians (such as Indians and Pakistanis), Comorians and other Africans.

 Conversions

 There is a growing number of ethnic Malagasy converts to Islam in Madagascar.
 It is hypothesized that several hundred thousand Malagasy convert to Islam each year.

-Historical background
+History

 Settlement of Arabs

-Beginning in the 10th or 11th century, Arab, and Somali, worked their way down the east coast of Africa in their dhows and established settlements on the west coast of Madagascar.
-The most noteworthy of these were the Zafiraminia, traditional ancestors of the Antemoro, Antanosy and other east coast ethnicities.
+Beginning in the 10th and 11th centuries, Arab sailors worked their way down the east coast of Africa in their dhows and established settlements and trading posts on the west coast of Madagascar.
+Muslim geographer Al-Idrīsī gave a detailed description of Madagascar in his works.
+One of the most noteworthy early settlers were the Zafiraminia, traditional ancestors of the Antemoro, Antanosy and other east coast ethnicities.
 The last wave of Arab immigrants would be the Antalaotra who immigrated from eastern African colonies.
 They settled the north-west of the island (Majunga area) and were the first to actually bring Islam to the island.

-Arab and Somali Muslim immigrants were few in total number compared to the Indonesians and Bantus, but they left a lasting impression.
+Arab Muslim immigrants were few in total number compared to the Indonesians and Bantus, but they left a lasting impression.
 The Malagasy names for seasons, months, days, and coins are Islamic in origin, as is the practice of circumcision, the communal grain pool, and different forms of salutation.
 The Arab magicians, known as the ombiasy, established themselves in the courts of many Malagasy tribal kingdoms.
-The Arab-Somali immigrants brought their patriarchal system of family and clan of non-Islamic civilization rule to Madagascar, which differed from the Polynesian matriarchal system.
 Sorabe is an alphabet based on Arabic used to transcribe the Malagasy language and the Antemoro dialect in particular.
 The Arabs were also the first to correctly identify the origin of most Malagasy by suggesting that the island was colonized by the Indonesians.